Diaconal Studies—the book

 • Sandra Boyce is president of Diakonia World Federation and a member of the United Church of Australia.

-• Mitzi J. Budde is head librarian and professor at Virginia (Episcopal) Theological Seminary and a deacon in the Evangelical Lutheran Church in America.
+• Mitzi J. Budde is professor emerita at Virginia (Episcopal) Theological Seminary and a deacon in the Evangelical Lutheran Church in America.

 • Margaret Ann Crain is professor emerita of Christian Education and Deacon Studies at Garrett-Evangelical Theological School and an ordained deacon in The United Methodist Church.